Harry Brower Sr. was lying in a hospital bed in Anchorage, Alaska, close to death, when he was visited by a baby whale.

 Museum collections across North America, for instance, include a dazzling array of objects categorized as whaling amulets.
-From this grab bag, Hill identified 20 carved wooden objects that served as the seats of whaling boats.
+From this grab bag, Hill identified 20 carved wooden objects.
+Many served as the seats of whaling boats.
 In the Iñupiaq language, they’re called either iktuġat or aqutim aksivautana, depending on dialect.

-The seat, likely from the late 19th century, was hewn from a hunk of driftwood into a crescent shape, just large enough for a grown man to sit on.
+The object, likely from the late 19th century, probably functioned as a crosspiece.
+Itwas hewn from a hunk of driftwood into a crescent shape 21 centimeters long.
 Carved on one side was a bowhead, looking as it would look if you were gazing down on a whale from above, perhaps from a raven’s-eye perspective.
 A precious bead of obsidian was embedded in the blowhole.
 “It’s so elegant and simple but so completely whale,” Hill says.
 “It’s this perfect balance of minimalism and form.”

-Using Iñupiat oral histories and ethnographies recorded in the 19th and 20th centuries, Hill now knows that this and other iktuġat were meant to be placed in a boat with the likeness of the whale facing down, toward the ocean.
+Using Iñupiat oral histories and ethnographies recorded in the 19th and 20th centuries, Hill now knows that such amulets were meant to be placed in a boat with the likeness of the whale facing down, toward the ocean.
 The meticulously rendered art was thus meant not for humans, but for whales—to flatter them, Hill says, and call them to the hunters.
 “The idea is that the whale will be attracted to its own likeness, so obviously you want to depict the whale in the most positive way possible,” she explains.

-Yupik stories from St. Lawrence Island tell of whales who might spend an hour swimming directly under an umiak, positioning themselves so they could check out the seats and the men occupying them.
-If the boat was clean, the carvings beautiful, and the men respectful, the whale might reposition itself to be harpooned.
+Yupik stories from St. Lawrence Island tell of whales who might spend an hour swimming directly under an umiak, positioning themselves so they could check out the carvings and the men occupying the boat.
+If the umiak was clean, the carvings beautiful, and the men respectful, the whale might reposition itself to be harpooned.
 If the art portrayed the whale in an unflattering light or the boat was dirty, it indicated that the hunters were lazy and wouldn’t treat the whale’s body properly.
 Then the whale might swim away.

 In “Sounding a Sea-Change: Acoustic Ecology and Arctic Ocean Governance” published in Thinking with Water, Shirley Roburn quotes Point Hope, Alaska, resident Kirk Oviok: “Like my aunt said, the whales have ears and are more like people,” he says.
 “The first batch of whales seen would show up to check which ones in the whaling crew would be more hospitable. … Then the whales would come back to their pack and tell them about the situation.”